 Ovos Moles do not need to be stored in a refrigerator.
 The original ovos moles recipe was created, or so the legend has it, precisely to prevent the yolks, from eggs given to the nuns at Convento de Jesus, from going off.
 As this sweet does not ferment, cold storage forces the sugar to crystallize, impairing the pleasure of savouring the preserve that should be creamy and granule-free.
 At Confeitaria Peixinho, we guarantee a 15-day expiry, but we recommend that ovos moles are enjoyed within 6 days of purchase to experience the taste in full.

-Room temperature and storage in a closed box to prevent exposure to air are the perfect conditions to prolong the pleasure of this genuine taste while you fight the temptation to reduce the contents of the box to zero!
+Room temperature is the perfect condition to prolong the pleasure of this genuine taste while you fight the temptation to reduce the contents of the box to zero!